 But as soon as any variation enters the equation, like statements from a different bank, or variation in language for a longer form of data, such as picking up material changes in SEC filings, humans will need to intervene to create a new or revised template.
 It’s easy to see how coming up with all the required templates can quickly become unwieldy – and costly.
 And for use cases consisting of thousands of documents or more, all unique, rule-based approaches will fail.

-Intelligent process automation (IPA) takes a different approach to unstructured document processing.
-Rather than create templates for each possible variation, IPA tools use technologies such as natural language processing (NLP) that enable them to accurately understand text, tables and images within the context of any given document.
+Intelligent intake takes a different approach to unstructured document processing.
+Rather than create templates for each possible variation, intelligent intake tools use technologies such as natural language processing (NLP) that enable them to accurately understand text, tables, and images within the context of any given document.

-IPA tools do use OCR, to “read” text so that it can be input to the IPA platform.
-However, rather than requiring rules that identify each specific element in a document, IPA uses deep learning to contextually understand what data you’re looking to extract from a given set of documents.
+Intelligent intake solutions do use OCR to “read” text so that it can be input to the platform.
+However, rather than requiring rules that identify each specific element in a document, it uses deep learning to contextually understand what data you’re looking to extract from a given set of documents.

-There’s no need to create templates for every possible variation of a document you may have to deal with, because IPA tools can take what they’ve learned from one document and apply it to others – a concept known as transfer learning.
+There’s no need to create templates for every possible variation of a document you may have to deal with because intelligent intake solutions can take what they’ve learned from one document and apply it to others – a concept known as transfer learning.

-Because IPA understands language and context, it can pick up on revenue change information no matter what synonym you use, and attribute it to the correct catalysts.
-In this same vein, OCR misspelling errors that throw off regex rules present little challenge to IPA.
+Because IDP solutions understand language and context, they can pick up on revenue change information no matter what synonym you use and attribute it to the correct catalysts.
+In this same vein, OCR misspelling errors that throw off regex rules present little challenge.
 Humans can easily read misspelled words because the brain automatically recognizes the mistake and corrects for it.
 NLP models can do much the same thing, enabling them to more accurately interpret scanned images than rule-based systems can.
-With IPA, template-based solutions for highly variable data become obsolete.
+With IDP, template-based solutions for highly variable data become obsolete.

 In the example above, from an Apple 10-Q form, how do you write enough rules to show that “increase,” “favorable,” and multitudes of synonyms are all related, and that iPhone sales and a strong U.S. dollar were important contributing factors?
 With this example you can see that rule-based approaches are not automation, they are insanity.